wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/write-data-source/includes/2-base-controls.md

    > [![Screenshot of Power Apps showing the gallery items filled with controls.](../media/gallery-filled.png)](../media/gallery-filled.png#lightbox)

 Now that we have all of the controls required to make this screen, we can concentrate on adding the functionality.

-## A quick note on design

-As an app developer, you'll probably also design the app.
-Although getting into design is outside the scope of this learning path, you'll notice a couple of design elements that may help you in future builds.

-One of the easiest ways to enhance your app's User Interface is by not overcrowding your screens with too many controls.
-Think about the end user, how they're going to navigate from screen-to-screen, enter data, view data, and so on.
-How you design and lay out app screens can have as much effect as a poorly functioning app.
-Users may be less likely to use the app if there's too much going on and it's not intuitive.

-So when building your app screens, make sure to use control properties like spacing, alignment, fill, and color.
-Use consistent headers and button placement.
-For example, in this scenario we're implementing various font colors and font fills, which help break up the screen nicely without making it look too overwhelming.
-Notice that the header is one color, the parent information another, the expense details another, and the main controls yet another color.
-If we eliminated these colors and left the groups of controls with the same background, it would be much less organized and more confusing to the user.